vcz-fr/TheFollowUp/_posts/2017/03/2017-03-09-hacker-news.md

     url: "https://news.ycombinator.com/"
     dead: false

-tweet: "An S-tier website for engineers of all sorts.
+message: "An S-tier website for engineers of all sorts.
 I wish I knew it before."
 ---

 ## Update from the 26th of November 2021